Intro To Acting And Drama

 What does this course cover

-By the end of the course, students will be able to present a short performance with skill and confidence.
+By the end of the course you'll be happy to present a short performance with skill and confidence.
+Covering a raft of various theatrical techniques and historical dramatic groundwork, you'll discover your voice and decide what performance type interests you.

 What will it be like